brucehsu/hayai/README.md

 # hayai

 A full-stack AI chat web application built with Deno Fresh, featuring multiple AI model support through a universal client interface, user authentication, and persistent chat threads.

+**Hayai** (速い) comes from Japanese meaning "fast" or "quick" - reflecting our goal to provide an easy and fast chat UI for multiple LLMs.
+The name also cheekily includes "ai" as a suffix, emphasizing the AI-focused nature of the application.

 <a id="made-by" target="_blank" href="https://bruceh.su" style="float:right;">
     <img src="https://bruceh.su/assets/images/made-by.svg">